ggmartins/ggmartins.github.io/README.md

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/8cd6c9cb-3dea-4e09-ac75-9656139882d3)
 <p align="center">
   Figure 3.
-A Netrics Grafana dashboard with fluctuation on both latency and speed test.
-Hypothesis to be investigated: fluctuations like this are unperceived by internet users, but they might impact high-performance game players.
+A Netrics Grafana dashboard with fluctuation on both latency and speed test: Negligable from regular users standpoint.
+Opportunity: Real research questions remain UNANSWERED: <br>(1) Considering wifi may be the bottleneck, do savvy users (high performance multiplay game players, traders, power internet users) even use wifi to begin with? if so, %?
+(2)
+  A drop of 400Mbps (1000Mbps - 600Mbps, due to wifi restrictions or something else) even noticable for regular users beyond rare events such as large gaming downloading?
+If so, when?
+Hypothesis: It's negligable.<br>
+  (3) Network impairments such as packet drop, high jitter even noticable considering regular internet users experience?
+How much can they tolerate?
 </p>
 <hr />